A Compact Guide to CRM Leadership

 Your business partner or administrator may be able to apply changes quickly which will ensure an agile approach to maintain CRM momentum.

-Aside from user driven requests CRM change will also likely result from acquisition / mergers, adding new services / products, expansion into new territories and other milestone events.
+Aside from user driven requests, CRM change can also result from acquisition / mergers, adding new services / products, expansion into new territories and other milestone events.

 In larger companies a “steering group” will often be assembled to run CRM who have representation at board level and meet regularly to discuss, plan and implement CRM change in a controlled manner.